All fruit trees

-Biology: The adults are very hard, rounded beetles with pronounced “snouts,” and are primarily active at night.
+The adults are hard, rounded beetles with pronounced “snouts;” active at night.
 Adults feed on foliage and the small, white legless larvae feed on roots and crowns.

-Management Considerations: The best timing for suppression is in the spring and early summer when leaf-notching injury first appears, and again in the late summer to early fall to target larvae before winter.
-Entomopathogenic nematodes and fungi applied to the soil by the roots can kill larvae.
+The best timing for suppression is in the spring and early summer when leaf-notching injury first appears, and again in the late summer to early fall to target larvae before winter.
+Many insecticides can kill adults; entomopathogenic nematodes and fungi applied to the soil by the roots can kill larvae.